 Selecting Ammunition to Test

-Here's where the games begin.
-It is important to test every possible make and model of ammunition available within the price range you can afford.
-For my test, I created a list of all "medium-priced" cartridges available and went shopping for 50 rounds of each type.
-That meant avoiding all "cheapies" like Winchester T-22 and Remington SV and also the "pricies" like Federal Ultra Match, RWS R50, and the Eley Tenex varieties.
+If you are going to do this right, it is important to test every possible make and model of ammunition available within your price range.
+For my test, I created a list of what I called "medium-priced" cartridges available and went shopping for 50 rounds of each type.
+That not only meant excluding the the bulk pack bargain ammo, but also the super high-priced stuff as well.
 After one week of assembling this arsenal, I was satisfied with the diversity and price-range of ammunition that I had collected.
-Note that some mail-order houses are willing to ship as few as 50 rounds of a particular ammo, although 100, or even 500, is often the minimum.
+It is pretty easy to build a test arsenal because the mail-order houses are willing to ship as few as 50 rounds of a particular product.

 Federal Gold Medal Match $0.106